 - Flag belts will not be provided.
 Clip belts are preferred to be used by the players.

-- No metal cleats, turf shoes are recommended.
+- No metal cleats or molded cleats, turf shoes are required.

 - Jewelry is not allowed and must be removed prior to play.

 - Referee Fees – Referee fees will be paid by each team prior to the start of the game.
 Goals Baltimore does not provide referees and is not responsible for referee fees.

 - Field of play – Sidelines are the boards and glass and the net is considered in the field of play.
 Cones mark the goal line and 5 and 10-yard lines.
 Balls hitting the net are in play and balls hitting the glass or wall are out of bounds.
 Balls are playable off the side netting, but not the ceiling.
 Six players are on the field at one time.
 Teams must have at least 4 players on the field to begin.

 - Start of game – A coin toss by the referee will determine first possession.
 The receiving team starts at their own 5-yard line.

 - Play clock – The offensive team will have 25 seconds to put the ball in play from the moment the ball is spotted and the referee whistles the play ready.